the-catman/objectab/README.md

 # storeData: null

+In reality, null is an object, however, since the object is so crowded, it'd get confusing, so I just put this here.

 When storeData encounters `null`, it appends `8`.

 # Example code for null, undefined, boolean, NaN, +Infinity, -Infinity